Updated Card For AEW x NJPW Forbidden Door | 411MANIA

 * IWGP World Heavyweight Championship Match: Jon Moxley vs. Tetsuya Naito

-* AEW TNT Championship Ladder Match: Konosuke Takeshita vs. Mark Briscoe vs. Jack Perry vs. More TBD
+* AEW TNT Championship Ladder Match: Konosuke Takeshita vs. Mark Briscoe vs. Jack Perry vs. Lio Rush vs. More TBD

 * TBS Championship/NJPW STRONG Women’s Championship Match: Mercedes Mone vs. Stephanie Vaquer